Natural vs Synthetic skincare ingredients

 Moving on...

-Does this mean that botanicals and essential oils should not have a place in our routines?
+Since botanicals and essential oils are classified as potential irritants and/or allergens that they should not have a place in our routines?

 Absolutely not! but think of them as medicine.
 They are often imbued with properties that make them especially useful as medicinal remedies, but any medicine can become a poison when too much is taken right?